-After reminding us for about the hundredth time that we were all in the same promotion and should cooperate, Mona kept talking for another hour, layering on rules, structures, and warnings before finally dismissing us.
+After reminding us for what felt like the hundredth time that we were all in the same promotion and were supposed to cooperate, Mona kept talking for another hour, piling on rules, structures, and warnings before finally dismissing us.
+A long lecture followed by a social, conflict-heavy lunch scene is a clean way to vary pace and keep attention from flattening out.

 Lunchtime at last.